 In short, rock lotus and bitter melon extract work better in combination than their isolated components.
 Both promote better blood sugar control with less insulin.
 Both promote healthy blood pressure.
 Both support healthy liver function.
 And both mimic changes in cellular energy metabolism typical of caloric restriction.

-In tandem, for me personally and based on my own blood glucose testing levels, these two compounds work like gang-busters to regulate blood sugar levels after my evening carbohydrate-laden meal, and, as you’ve just learned, can set you on your path to becoming a centenarian yourself, all while enjoying phenomenal health without the nasty side effects of metformin.
+In tandem, for me personally and based on my own blood glucose testing levels, these two compounds work like gang-busters to regulate blood sugar levels after my evening carbohydrate-laden meal, and, as you’ve just learned, can set you on your path to becoming a centenarian yourself, all while enjoying phenomenal health without nasty side effects.
 My clients all pop two capsules prior to any carbohydrate-rich meal, and I do too – for the past three years.

 So how can you get your hands on the potent one-two combo of bitter melon extract and rock lotus?